- Green Building or Sustainable Building Concept:

 10. To promote the use of ‘local materials’ in the construction.

-Need for Green Building:-
+Need for Green Building or Sustainable Building:-

 The basic resources like ground cover, water, forests, and energy are depleted to construct and operate buildings.
 This is where green buildings step in with an aim to address all these issues in an integrated and scientific manner.